 The Committee is made up of a Non-Executive Chairman, two (2) other Non-Executive Directors and one (1) Executive Director.
-Formerly known as the Board Risk Management Committee, the committee was re-designated as the Risk, Cyber and Information Security Committee on February 1, 2019.
-The Board Risk, Cyber and Information Security Committee assists the board by creating a comprehensive approach to anticipate, identify, prioritize and manage material risks to the Bank's business objectives.
+The Board Risk, Cyber and Information Security Committee assists the board by creating a comprehensive approach to anticipate, identify, prioritize, and manage material risks to the Bank's business objectives.
 The Chief Risk Officer and the Chief Information Security Officer have access to this committee and make quarterly presentations for the consideration of the committee.